tysonlander/vite-express-postgres-template/README.md

-# vite-express-postgres-template
+# Setup:

-To run:
+# To run:
-run 'npm install' to initailize the project dependancies run 'npm run dev' to start the front end and backend
+'npm install' to initialize the project dependencies

+'npm run dev' to start the front end and backend